 The audition results are entered into the audition database, and Kelly Praskovich (dean’s office) notifies the Undergraduate Admissions Office.
 Irene monitors the audition list as well as the applicant database to make sure every student has been evaluated and results have been reported.
 If the student’s audition was successful and he/she is academically qualified, the admissions office will most likely send an offer letter, usually by March 15.

 Merit-based scholarships are offered to incoming freshmen and, occasionally, to transfers.
-Dr. Haug normally assigns a studio allotment, and it is up to the instructor to decide to whom the awards will be given, based on the audition.
-Faculty often provide reasons supporting their decisions to Dr. Haug via email.
-Once approved, these emails are forwarded to Irene, who enters the information into a database and prepares a letter to the student.
-This letter, known as “the Welcome Letter,” affirms the studio to which the student has been accepted, the student’s intended degree program, and the scholarship award and criteria for renewal.
+The School of Music director normally assigns a studio allotment, and the instructor decides to whom the awards should be given, based on the auditions.
+Faculty often provide reasons to support their decisions to the director via e-mail.
+Once approved, these e-mails are forwarded to Irene, who then enters the information into the scholarship database and prepares a letter to the student.
+This “welcome letter” confirms the studio to which the student has been accepted, the student’s degree program, and the scholarship award and criteria for renewal.
 (Students who are not chosen to receive a scholarship receive a similar letter, though they are notified that they will not be receiving an award.)
 There are a limited number of Trustee Scholarships, which are based on need.
 Students must submit their FAFSA form early in order to be considered for these awards.
-In addition, a selected number of incoming freshmen may be offered a Provost Award for academic achievement.
+In addition, a selected number of incoming freshmen may be offered a Provost Award for academic achievement or an Arts and Architecture Talent Award.

 Preparing for NSO